NCCastillo/conways_game_of_life/README.md

 Conways Game Of Life
 ====================

-This was a practice exercise to learn to test driven development
+This was a practice exercise to learn test driven development